How to See Sea Turtles

-Sea Turtles begin to lay their nests on Bald Head Island in mid-May up until early-August.
-After a 45-70 day incubation period, the nests begin to hatch mid-July to late-September.
+Sea Turtles begin to lay their nests on Bald Head Island in mid-May up until mid-August.
+After a 45-70 day incubation period, the nests begin to hatch mid-July to early-October.

 The Bald Head Island Conservancy offers Members-Only Turtle Walks Monday - Friday from 9:00 pm - 12:00 am, giving you and your family the opportunity to see sea turtles on the beach at night.